 Prune in the spring and mulch around the root zone of the plant by October but remove it from around the trunk in April.

 Situating the tree on a slope helps avoid flooding and pooling which may freeze and harm the root system of the plant.

 Peach Tree Winter Care

-Professional growers in orchard situations sprinkle trees with water when temperatures get below 45 degrees Fahrenheit (7 C.).
-They also use anti-transpirants and growth regulators to slow down bud break, enhance dormancy and enhance cold hardiness of buds.
-This is not practical for the home grower but the old blanket trick should work fine for protecting peach trees over winter if you apply it before a heavy freeze.
+Professional growers in orchard situations sprinkle trees with water when temperatures get below 45 degrees F. (7 C.).
+They also use anti-transpirants and growth regulators to slow down bud break and enhance dormancy and the cold hardiness of buds.
+This is not practical for the home grower, but the old blanket trick should work fine for protecting peach trees over winter if you apply it before a heavy freeze.